Hallvaeb/masterthesis/Other/Code/README.md

-# Description for the thesis code in this folder
+# Description for Thesis Code
 If further explanations are needed, feel free to contact hallvard.bjorgen@gmail.com.

 ## Device